-For the academic year 2022/23, the School received 0 formal complaints.
+For the academic year 2024/25, the School received 1 formal complaint.

 Parents of EYFS children should follow the three stages of this Complaints Procedure.
 If parents remain dissatisfied and their complaint is about the School's fulfilment of the EYFS requirements, then parents may take their complaint to the ISI or Ofsted.
-Parents will be notified by ISI or Ofsted of the outcome of the investigation into their complaint within 28 days of the complaint being received.